paulojuniel/paulojuniel/README.md

 - 👋 Hi, I’m @paulojuniel
 - 👀 I’m interested in Jobs.
-- 🌱 I’m currently learning DevOps, Cloud, languages , other technologies and idioms.
+- 🌱 I’m currently learning DevOps, Cloud, languages, other technologies, and idioms.
 - 📫 How to reach me: Linkedin (https://www.linkedin.com/in/paulojuniel/) or Instagram (https://www.instagram.com/paulojuniel/)

 <!---